Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E9D

 Memory Aid

-Real-World Application
+Real-World Example

 You want circular polarization for satellite work.
 You mount two Yagis - one horizontal, one vertical - on the same boom with their driven elements at the same point.
 You feed them 90 degrees out of phase.
 As the signal rotates, the horizontal and vertical components are 90 degrees apart in phase, creating circular polarization.
 This is how many satellite antennas work.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Circular polarization, Yagi antennas, 90 degrees out of phase, Perpendicular elements
+Circular polarization Yagi antennas 90 degrees out of phase Perpendicular elements

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E9D topic.